faultyserver/test_cs352/README.md

 Test cases are kept in the `tests/` folder.
 Included are a number of test cases for various aspects of the project.

 Every file in the `tests/` folder will be run by the test script.

+Importantly, test cases are language-independent, meaning you only need to write one version of each test, and it will automatically be used between all versions of the test script.

 ## Named Tests
 The name of a test is given by the name of its file.
 By convention, files named with the prefix `test_` will have the prefix removed from their name.